g4bri-3l3/Crowdstrike-RTR-IR-Awesome-Scripts/README.md

 ****With Fusion Workflows****

-Upload the script/s, mark them as available in Fusion:
+Upload the script and mark it as available in Fusion:

 ![image](https://github.com/g4bri-3l3/Crowdstrike-RTR-IR-Awesome-Scripts/assets/46595230/bb1f92d3-c6b1-43ac-bb52-94e159935983)